 The final assignment in Holidays & Festivals of the World asks students to invent a new holiday.
 After inventing a holiday and sharing her work with her PenPals, Bella wanted to take the assignment one step further.
 Her global experience inspired her to make her holiday a reality and make her local community a kinder place on February 14th.
 As her PenPal project came to an end, Everybody Matters Day was born.

 “We’re trying to change the way people look at Valentine’s day.
 Either, great, you’re in a relationship and this day is for you, or you’re not and this day isn’t for you.
-Everybody matters, and we want all students to receive a kind note like this from someone in their class.”
+Everybody matters, and we want all students to receive a kind note from someone in their class.”

 “I was so scared to send that email.
 I read it like a million times because I’m a perfectionist.
 My classmates were like, ‘What are you doing?’
 I was just so nervous sending it.”

-Mayor May responded to her email saying that he wanted to meet with her.
+Mayor May responded to the email saying that he wanted to meet with her.
 Bella put together a list of talking points and trudged through the snow with her teacher and parents to meet the mayor on the big day.

 “My mom told me to pretend like you’re talking to your friend, a normal conversation.
 I felt like I said ‘um’ a lot, but I hit every point!
 I was so proud of myself!
 Not to toot my own horn, but I was!”